by Peck Sidara

 Managers, supervisors and employees aren’t accepting the newly implemented solution.
 The general opinion is that the new software is difficult to use and not in sync with production workflow processes.
 The software on the RFID reader doesn’t sync with the newly developed software your team has written.
 The screen size of reader is too small to add assets, edit maintenance notes, or log inventory counts efficiently.

-Some organizations have had great success implementing their own RFID asset tracking solution.
+Some organizations have had great success implementing their own RFID technology and asset tracking solution.
 But conversely, many end up investing a lot of time and resources only to find themselves beholden to errors, malfunctions and wasted time spent troubleshooting.

 The truth is, there are too many things that can go wrong when trying to implement your own asset tracking solution.